HEnquist/camilladsp/websocket.md

 Commands for reading status parameters.
 - `GetState` : get the current state of the processing as a string.
 Possible values are:
-  * "RUNNING": the processing is running normally.
+  * "Running": the processing is running normally.
-  * "PAUSED": processing is paused because the input signal is silent.
+  * "Paused": processing is paused because the input signal is silent.
-  * "INACTIVE": the program is inactive and waiting for a new configuration.
+  * "Inactive": the program is inactive and waiting for a new configuration.
+  * "Starting": the program is starting up processing with a new configuration.
+- `StopReason` : get the last reason why CamillaDSP stopped the processing.
+Possible values are:
+  * "None": processing hasn't stopped.
+  * "Done": processing stopped when the capture device reached the end of the stream.
+  * "CaptureError": the capture device encountered an error.
+  * "PlaybackError": the playback device encountered an error.
+  * "CaptureFormatChange": the sample rate or format of the capture device changed.
+  * "PlaybackFormatChange": the sample rate or format of the playback device changed.
 - `GetCaptureRate` : get the measured sample rate of the capture device.
   * return the value as an integer
 - `GetSignalRange` : get the range of values in the last chunk.
 A value of 2.0 means full level (signal swings from -1.0 to +1.0)